-Wednesdays 12:00-4:10p, Krasnow 229, Fairfax Campus.
+Wednesdays 10:30-1:10p, Krasnow 259 and 237, Fairfax Campus.

 Instructor: Greta Ann Herin, Ph.D.
 Term Associate Professor, Interdisciplinary Program in Neuroscience.
 Office: Krasnow 255.
-E-mail: gherin@gmu.edu (Please use your Mason e-mail for all university business including contacting me) Office hours: W 11a-1p, F 10a-12p and by appointment.
+E-mail: gherin@gmu.edu (Please use your Mason e-mail for all university business including contacting me) Office hours: M 1-2:30p, and any time during business hours we are both available (with prior arrangements).

 Course Description (from the GMU catalog): Introduction to neurophysiology using two electrode voltage clamp.
 Basic and advanced concepts of neurophysiology such as membrane potentials and neuronal channel and receptor function are covered.
 Includes theory of bioelectrical amplifiers, properties of biological membranes, and principles of physiological software and hardware.
 Students will learn skills such as making physiological solutions, using micromanipulators, basic molecular biology techniques, and obtaining and handling oocytes from the African clawed toad Xenopus Laevis depending on the students' chosen projects.
 Students will read primary literature, design, and execute scholarly research projects.
 Notes: This course requires working with live amphibians.
 Offered by Neuroscience.
 Limited to two attempts.
 Specialized Designation: Mason Impact.
-Recommended Prerequisite: PHYS 245 covered, and students will learn most of the practical skills depending on the project they design.
-Moreover, laboratory troubleshooting will be a major component of the course.
+Recommended Prerequisite: PHYS 245 or equivalent.

 Course Objectives: This highly integrative course will allow students to learn and apply principles from across cellular neuroscience.
 This course allows students to synthesize and create through the proposal and execution of a scholarly research project.
 Learning objectives for this course can be categorized into theoretical and practical components.
-All theoretical learning objectives will be
+All theoretical learning objectives will be covered, and students will learn most of the practical skills depending on the project they design.
+Moreover, laboratory troubleshooting will be a major component of the course.